-For example, if you’ve always dreamed of raising the ceiling in your entryway or living room, you will have the ability to do so during a second story remodel.
-Golden Rule Schedule estimates with at least three contractor’s whom have performed second story additions before; request references.
+For example, if you’ve always dreamed of raising the ceiling in your entryway or living room, you will have the ability to do so during a second-story remodel.
+Golden Rule Schedule estimates with at least three contractors who have performed second story additions before; request references.

 Why Build now?